Center for the Study of Judaism and Jewish Culture

 Gerry and Morris M. Geifman Scholarship

-The Gerry and Morris M. Geifman Scholarship is a merit-based award of $1,000 presented to an incoming, first-year or transfer student at Augustana College, renewable annually.
-Renewal is based on maintaining full-time student status and an overall GPA of 3.0.
+The Gerry and Morris M. Geifman Scholarship is a merit-based award of $1,000 presented to an incoming, first-year or transfer Jewish student at Augustana College, renewable annually.
+Participation in Hillel is required for recipients.

 Geifman Prize in Holocaust Studies

-Supported by the Geifman Endowment, the Geifman Prize in Holocaust Studies is an annual student competition with awards up to $500.
-A submission may take the form of an essay, research paper, poem, drama, film, artwork, musical composition, or other creative expression.
+Supported by the Geifman Endowment, the Geifman Prize in Holocaust Studies is an annual competition for Augustana students with awards up to $500.
+Submissions may include essays, research papers, poetry, drama, film, artwork, musical composition, or other creative expressions that focus on the European Holocaust from 1933-1945.

 Faculty members of The Center for the Study of Judaism and Jewish Culture serve as adjudicators.
 Depending upon the format, submissions will be evaluated according to depth of research, scholarly writing style, and creativity.
 The Augustana Honor Code guidelines apply to all submissions.